Frequently Asked Questions

 What is your refund and return policy?

-For the online part of the program, we offer the option to pause your payments completely whenever you want (and therefore your access), or to cancel your subscription completely at any time and not be charged again.
-As such, no refunds are available for this part of the program either.
+During the course of the program, you can pause your payments whenever you want (and therefore your access), or cancel your subscription completely at any time and not be charged again.
+As such, there are no refunds available for this part of the program after the first 30 days have passed.
 You can read the full terms for this part of the program here.